satwikkapavarapu/docdelta/README.md

 # DocDelta

-DocDelta is a cross-platform document change tracking tool.
+**DocDelta** is a cross-platform document change tracking tool that detects differences between two PDF files and outputs a plain text summary of the changes.

-**Target OSes:**
+## Features

+- Compares two PDF documents
+- Outputs a `.txt` file describing the changes
+- Fast and easy to use
+- Works entirely offline

+## Supported Platforms

-- Windows 10/11 x64
+- Windows 10/11 (x64)
-- macOS (Intel and Apple Silicon)
+- macOS (Intel & Apple Silicon)
-- Ubuntu 22.04 x64
+- Ubuntu 22.04 (x64)

+## Usage

+Simply provide two PDF files as input.
+The output will be a `.txt` file summarizing the detected differences.

+## License

+This project is licensed under [your license here].